mmontuori/jbinarytree/README.md

 # _JBinaryTree_

-_Description: JBinaryTree is an implementation of a binary searhc tree in Java._
+_Description: JBinaryTree is an implementation of a binary search tree in Java.
+The project started as an academic excercise, but soon, it was transformed to a full object oriented implementation for any developer wanting to use search binary trees.
+JBinaryTree supports the most common traversal algorithmns plus a reverse in order trasversal not present in the specifications, but very useful for programmers wanting to reverse traverse the tree._

 ## Project Setup

-_How do I, as a developer, start working on the project?_
+_Using JBinaryTree is simple.
+A sample implementaion on an <Integer,String> is privided as a template.
+Following is a snippet implementation:_

 1. _What dependencies does it have (where are they expressed) and how do I install them?_
 2. _How can I see the project working before I change anything?_

 ## Testing

-_How do I run the project's automated tests?_

-### Unit Tests

-1. `rake spec`

-### Integration Tests

-1. _Run other local services / provide credentials for external services._
-2. `rake spec:integration`
+_Testing the project depends on your custom implemntation.
+Debugging information is provided in the BinaryTree class to aide in troubleshooting.
+Logging framework have been excluded for performance reasons.

 ## Deploying